Skip to content

 The presiding judicial officer will be able to see:

-1. Ensure hyperlinks in documents are working correctly;
+1. Ensure hyperlinks are working correctly;

-During this review, parties should identify any documents that have been inappropriately uploaded by opposing parties by making a note in Case Center specifying the document(s) and why it/they should not have been uploaded.
+During this review, counsel and parties should identify any document that has been inappropriately uploaded by opposing parties by making a note in Case Center identifying the document and why it should not have been uploaded.
 More information on using the notes function in Case Center is available below.
-Where a confirmation form is required for the event, any documents that have been improperly uploaded should also be noted on that form.

 To download an index of Case Center-generated page numbers: